Dana94/2019-website/blog/2020-10-09-quotes-project-outline.md

 `NoResults`

-A message if the author combined with the tags selected don't result in any quotes.
+A message if the author combined with the tags selected don't give any results.

 ![No Results](./images/2020-10-09/no-results.png)
 _No Results Message_